reynoldms/gittutorials/README.md

 In short, you can just follow below instructions.
 1. First, change the config to your GitHub account.
-In this case, i create new environment called `cv`.

 ```
 git config --global user.name "<username>"
 git config --global user.email "<email>"